 The dramatic collapse of Silicon Valley Bank in the spring of 2023 was at least partly attributed to digital banking and the speed at which large volumes of money left the bank’s balance sheet.

-More Kinds of Money
+More kinds of money

 From a technical perspective, wholesale and retail CBDCs will require similar scalability and interoperability as well as common safeguards around data privacy and AML compliance.
 Methods of payment verification, meanwhile, could still be very different.